l1verp00lfan/hello-world/README.md

 # hello-world
-Learning Git adn GitHub on the Github Website
+Learning Git and GitHub on the Github Website